jiasong18/Ant-Media-Server-Wiki/Kafka,-Logstash,-Elasticsearch-ve-Grafana-Installation.md

 `netstat -tpln | egrep "9092|2181"`

-* To run Kafka as systemd service
+* Run Kafka as systemd service

 This will help to manage Kafka services to start/stop using the systemctl command.